karkisunil1200/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manageR

 1. What is the DOM?
+   --> DOM is application programming interface where programmer can build documents, navigate their structure, add, or modify the content.

 2. What is an event?
+   -->Event allows javascript to register different function and register event listener of handler to complete different tasks.

 3. What is an event listener?
+   --> Event listener is a function that waits for an event to occur to compelete certain task.

 4. Why would we convert a NodeList into an Array?
+   --> To use all the methods for better functionality that would not be possible otherwise.

 5. What is a component?
+   -->It a reuseablilty logic, behaviors and interface elements.

 ### Git Set up